Willamette River: 19th century

-Lucier was establishing in 1829 a land claim near the Champoeg trading post and started to settle.
-Soon joined by Gervais (1831), Pierre Belleque (1833) and many more: 77 French Canadian settlers by 1836.
-By 1843, approximately 100 newcomer families lived in the vicinity of the Willamette on a section referred as French Prairie.
+In 1829 Lucier established a land claim near the Champoeg trading post and started to settle, soon joined by Gervais (1831), Pierre Belleque (1833) and 77 French Canadian settlers by 1836.
+By 1843, approximately 100 newcomer families lived in the vicinity of the Willamette on a section referred to as French Prairie.

-By 1841, the United States Exploring Expedition came through the Siskiyou Trail.
-The expedition members noted extensive salmon fishing by natives at Willamette Falls, much like that at Celilo Falls on the Columbia River.
+By 1841, members of the United States Exploring Expedition came through the Siskiyou Trail.
+They noted extensive salmon fishing by natives at Willamette Falls, much like that at Celilo Falls on the Columbia River.

-In the middle part of the 19th century, the Willamette Valley's fertile soils, pleasant climate, and abundant water attracted thousands of settlers from the eastern United States, mainly the Upland South borderlands of Missouri, Iowa, and the Ohio Valley.
+In the middle part of the 19th century the Willamette Valley's fertile soils, pleasant climate, and abundant water attracted thousands of settlers from the eastern United States, mainly the Upland South borderlands of Missouri, Iowa, and the Ohio Valley.
 Many of these emigrants followed the Oregon Trail, a 2170 mi trail across western North America that began at Independence, Missouri, and ended at various locations near the mouth of the Willamette River.
 Although people had been traveling to Oregon since 1836, large-scale migration did not begin until 1843, when nearly 1,000 pioneers headed westward.
-Over the next 25 years, some 500,000 settlers traveled the Oregon Trail, braving the rapids of the Snake and Columbia Rivers to reach the Willamette Valley.
+Over the next 25 years, some 500,000 settlers traveled the Oregon Trail, to reach the Willamette Valley.

-Starting in the 1820s, Oregon City developed near Willamette Falls.
+Starting in the 1830s, Oregon City developed near Willamette Falls.
 It was incorporated in 1844, becoming the first city west of the Rocky Mountains to have that distinction.
-John McLoughlin, a Hudson's Bay Company (HBC) official, was one of the major contributors to the founding of the town in 1829.
-McLoughlin attempted to persuade the British government (which still held sway over the area) to allow American settlers to live on the land, and provided significant help to American colonization of the area, all against the HBC's orders.
-Oregon City prospered because of the paper mills that were run by the water power of Willamette Falls, but the falls formed an impassable barrier to river navigation.
+John McLoughlin, the Hudson's Bay Company (HBC) superintendent of the Columbia District, was one of the major contributors to the founding of the town in 1829.
+McLoughlin attempted to persuade the HBC (which still held sway over the area) to allow American settlers to live on the land, and provided significant help to American colonization of the area, all against the HBC's orders.
+Oregon City prospered because of the lumber and grist mills that were run by the water power of Willamette Falls, but the falls formed an impassable barrier to river navigation.
 Linn City (originally Robins Nest) was established across the Willamette from Oregon City.